Skip to Main Content

 Gold Open Access

 Quite simply, Gold OA is open access facilitated by a publisher.
 But just because there's "gold" in the name doesn't make it the best or only way to make your research open.
 How you decide to share your research will depend on many factors, including who is funding your grant, the nature of your research, your career goals, the norms of your department and academic discipline, your personal thoughts about sharing your work, and a host of other factors.
-See Transformative Agreements for more on the UI Libraries' role in facilitating Gold OA.
+See Open Access Agreements for more on Gold OA publishing supported by the UI Libraries.

 Shades of Gold